 Work Experience Requirements

-Your experience should involve the below-mentioned fields:
+Your experience should involve the following fields:

-- Financial statement audits, reviews, and compilations in compliance with the applicable standards at the time of engagement.
+- Financial statement audits, reviews, and compilations in compliance with the applicable standards at the time of engagement

 - Attestation engagements and other auditing-related works, such as: